Denmark Copy link

 The headline: Italy made AI headlines when its data protection authority temporarily banned OpenAI’s ChatGPT in 2023.
 Since then, the Government is seeking to take a more balanced "middle way" approach that combines promoting AI innovation with upholding ethical standards in society.
 Nevertheless, Italy is continuing to break the mould by being the first European country to introduce further AI legislation on top of the EU’s AI Act.

 The context: Italy’s startup culture has historically lagged behind that of other major European countries, but the tide is beginning to turn.
 The country is attracting increasing levels of VC investment and rapidly becoming a hub for digital B2B startups, with the first foundational LLM trained exclusively in Italian now available for businesses to use.
 The Government is supporting the investment landscape with a €1 billion state-backed investment fund specifically for AI projects.
 Additionally, the Government has pledged to invest €10 billion in 2024 to develop its chips industry, including the planned construction of two new semiconductor manufacturing plants.
+Big tech companies are also taking note: in October 2024, Microsoft announced a €4.3 billion investment to expand its hyperscale cloud and AI data centre infrastructure in Italy over the next two years.

 The strategy: Italy is looking to create an "Italian way" on AI leadership that prioritises human-centric and ethical AI development.
 It has reinforced its National AI Strategy and the EU AI Act with a domestic AI Bill that tightens regulation beyond the scope of the AI Act in areas of particular societal or economic risk, such as health, employment and intellectual property.